 The Association also participates in the 401(k) Plan, which qualifies as a 401(k) plan as defined by the Internal Revenue Code.
 For employees hired on or prior to December 31, 2002, the Association contributes \$0.50 for each \$1.00 of the employee's first 6.00 percent of contribution (based on total compensation) up to the maximum employer contribution of 3.00 percent of total compensation.
 For employees hired on or after January 1, 2003, the Association contributes \$1.00 for each \$1.00 of the employee's first 6.00 percent of contribution up to the maximum employer contribution of 6.00 percent of total compensation.
 Employee deferrals are not to exceed the maximum deferral as determined and adjusted by the Internal Revenue Service.
 The 401(k) Plan costs are expensed as funded.
-Employer contributions to this plan included in salaries and employee benefit costs were \$507, \$459, and \$450 for the years ended December 31, 2022, 2021, and 2020, respectively.
+Employer contributions to this plan included in salaries and employee benefit costs were \$554, \$507, and \$459 for the years ended December 31, 2023, 2022, and 2021, respectively.
 Beginning in 2015, contributions include an additional 3.00 percent of eligible compensation for employees hired after December 31, 2002.

 FASB guidance further requires the determination of the fair value of plan assets and recognition of actuarial gains and losses, prior service costs or credits, and transition assets or obligations as a component of AOCI.
 Under the guidance, these amounts are subsequently recognized as components of net periodic benefit costs over time.
-For 2022, 2021, and 2020, \$1,241, \$193, and \$(160) has been recognized as a net credit, a net credit, and a net debit to AOCI to reflect these elements.
+For 2023, 2022, and 2021, \$82, \$1,241, and \$193 has been recognized as net credits to AOCI to reflect these elements.